GitbookIO/nuts/README.md

-# Nuts
+# Pecans

-Nuts is a simple (and smart) application to serve desktop-application releases.
+Pecans is a simple (and smart) application to serve desktop-application releases.

 ![Schema](./docs/schema.png)